The Term KOL: Keep It or Ditch It?

 While the term KOL continues to linger, a more nuanced terminology helps avoid misconceptions about the role of these experts in the (bio)pharmaceutical and medical device industries.
 Clear definitions also make identifying experts with specific expertise easier.
 Using a comprehensive database like the one developed by H1 allows users to finely tune the characteristics they are looking for and identify highly relevant experts.

-To learn more about how to use the H1 database to identify specialized experts please contact us here.
+To learn more about how to use the H1 database to identify specialized experts, take a look at HCP Universe.